Work in progress

-How to add a new instrument in Qibolab?#
+How to add a new instrument in Qibolab?¶

-Currently, Qibolab support various instruments: as controller:
+Currently, Qibolab supports various controller instruments:

 Quantum Machines

-and as local oscillators:
+and the following local oscillators:

 Rhode&Schwartz